ShubhamChikane99/Git-Tutorial/README.txt

  next version.

- 4. 'Repository Area' -> This area actully contain the details of all previous registered  version And all the file this area, git already manage them and knows thier version history
+ 4. 'Repository Area' -> This area actully contain the details of all previous registered  version And all the file this area, git already manage them and knows thier version history.

-5. 'git add <file name>' -> Move the file working area to staging Area
+5. 'git add <file name>' -> Move the file working area to staging Area.

-6. 'git rm --cached <file>' -> moves the file back frome staging area to working Area
+6. 'git rm --cached <file>' -> moves the file back frome staging area to working Area.

+7. 'commit' ->  commit is perticuler version of project. it capture snapshot of the project's stage  changes and creat the version out of it.

+8. 'git commit' -> registered stage changes to a commit.

+9. 'git log' -> list down all the commit of the repository.
+If you want to exist out of git log prompt press 'q'.
+10. 'git restore' -> it remove the all file changes from stage area to be committed.
+This can be usefull , if you did dirty piece of code and now no more want it. instead of of deleting every changes line by line. we can restore it or you can say last clean version of file